thomasjames145/LagomREADME/README.md

 3. Adjust the download and installation paths.
 I recommend c:\Lagom.
 The Download Path will update automatically.
 You can move it elsewhere if you want.
 4. Click the Go/Begin button.
 5. Wait for Wabbajack to finish.
+##### Problems with Wabbajack

+There are a lot of different scenarios where Wabbajack will produce an error.
+I recommend re-running Wabbajack before posting anything.
+Wabbajack will continue where it left off, so you lose no progress.

+##### Could not download x

+**High Poly Head:** Mirror available [here](https://drive.google.com/drive/folders/1V_jcYzwTiKnSv8Dbv-7Z0hh9SWbkn6Bi) aswell as in the discord.
+Download the missing files manually, drop them in the WJ downloads folder **WITHOUT EXTRACTING** and rerun Wabbajack.

+**x is not a whitelisted download:**

+This can happen when I update the modlist.
+Check if a new update is available and wait if there is none.

+**Wabbajack could not find my game folder:**

+Wabbajack will not work with a pirated version of the game.
+If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

+## Post-Installation

+### Output Files

+I do not want to try to whitelist yet, as I dont know how, so I am linking my outputs separetly.
+Just put them under the Output seperator and sort with loot. [the link](https://mega.nz/folder/OA1w2ZKY#v9FnZQqzB62oTHGMfwBlFQ)

+### Nolvus Music Patch

+Lagom utilizes the music and sounds section of the amazing [Nolvus Modlist](.